Paragraph 175: Weimar Republic

-Both new paragraphs grounded themselves in protection of public health:
+Both new paragraphs grounded themselves in protection of public health and public morals:

 It is to be assumed that it is the German view that sexual relationships between men are an aberration liable to wreck the character and to destroy moral feeling.
 Clinging to this aberration leads to the degeneration of the people and to the decay of its strength.

 When this draft was discussed in 1929 by the judiciary committee of the Reichstag, the Social Democratic Party, the Communist Party, and the left-wing liberal German Democratic Party at first managed to mobilize a majority of 15 to 13 votes against Paragraph 296.
-This would have constituted legalization of consensual homosexuality between adult men.
+This would have allowed for the decriminalization of consensual, non-commercial homosexuality between adult men.
 At the same time, a vast majority – with only three KPD votes dissenting – supported the introduction of the new Paragraph 297 (dealing with the so-called "qualified cases").

 However, this partial success – which the WhK characterized as "one step forward and two steps back" – came to nought.
 In March 1930, the Inter-Parliamentary Committee for the Coordination of Criminal Law Between Germany and Austria, by a vote of 23 to 21, placed back Paragraph 296 in the reform package.
 But the latter was never passed, because during the last years of the Weimar Republic, the years of the Präsidialkabinette, the parliamentary legislative process generally ground to a halt.